-3.1 The site is within Fairburn, a secondary village and 'fourth tier' village as defined by the Selby Core Strategy.
+- 3.1 The site is within Fairburn, a secondary village and 'fourth tier' village as defined by the Selby Core Strategy.
 The site is in an elevated position and has a treed banking to the south.
 The site is not vulnerable to flooding (flood zone 1).
-Access is from Beckfield Lane, which is a single file road with no footpaths.
+Access is from Beckfield Lane, which is a single file road with no footpaths. - 3.2 The site is within a minerals safeguarding area and coal referral area (low risk).